Kantapon2547/Airline-Route-Mapper/README.md

 7. **View Route Details**: The application will display detailed information about the origin and destination airports, including their IDs, cities, and countries.

-8. **Display Route on Map**: Click on the "Show Map" button to visualize the calculated route on a map.
+8. **Display Route on Map**: Click on the "Show Map" button to visualize the calculated route on a map by showing the pin of origin and destination.

 9. **Interact with Map**: You can interact with the map to zoom in/out and pan around to explore the route.